ucl-codec/cloud_infrastructure/docs/user_guide/vpn_setup.md

 # Connecting to VPNs for Pasian Learning

-You will need a VPN account to connect to Passian Learning.
+You will need a VPN account to connect to PassianFL.
-- Researchers need VPN access to the Passian Learning Researcher network
+- Researchers need VPN access to the PassianFL Researcher network
-- Data Providers need VPN access to their Passian Learning Data Node network
+- Data Providers need VPN access to their PassianFL Data Node network

 If you require both roles, you will need separate VPN accounts for each network.